-Russ Emerson focuses his practice on pursuing and defending patent litigation claims in district courts across the country.
-His previous patent cases have involved a wide variety of technologies, including telecommunication systems, microprocessor-controlled wireless remote-control systems, consumer products and product packaging, semiconductor fabrication, industrial systems and processes, and construction materials and processes.
+Russ Emerson litigates patent cases in trial courts across the country and at the Federal Circuit.
+His cases have involved a wide variety of technologies, including telecommunication systems, lasers, computer networks, consumer products and product packaging, semiconductor fabrication, industrial systems and processes, and construction materials and processes.
 He has won non-infringement and invalidity judgments for his clients in a number of venues, including the Eastern District of Texas.
 Cases of note include:

 - Transcore, LP v.
 Electronic Transactions Consultants Corp.
 (N.D.
 Tex., Kinkeade, J.): Won summary judgment of patent exhaustion for ETCC in case involving automatic RFID toll-collection (e.g., "EZPass") technology.
 (2008 WL 2152027 (N.D.
 Tex.
 May 22, 2008).)
 Successfully defended judgment on appeal to Federal Circuit.
 (563 F.3d 1271 (Fed.
 Cir.
 2009).)

 - Raylon LLC v.
 Complus Data Innovations Inc. (E.D.
 Tex., Davis, J.): Won summary judgment of non-infringement for Complus in case involving electronic hand-held ticket writers.
 Successfully appealed district court’s refusal to sanction plaintiff and plaintiff’s counsel under 35 U.S.C. § 285 and Fed.
 R. Civ.
 P. 11 (700 F.3d 1361 (Fed.
 Cir.
 2012)).

 - DataTreasury v.
 Viewpointe Archive Services (E.D.
 Tex., Folsom, C.J.): Won judgment as a matter of law of non-infringement for Viewpointe in case involving electronic transmission and storage of financial instruments.